Ice-Hazymoon/slidev-addon-slidepods/README.md

 Inspired by the amazing [headphone-morse-transmitter](https://github.com/EtherDream/headphone-morse-transmitter) project, SlidePods leverages the `navigator.mediaSession` API to listen for headphone button presses.
 These inputs are then mapped to control your Slidev presentation 🚀.

+In short, you can use your AirPods or other audio control devices to navigate forward or backward through your slides.

 ## 🎥 Video Demo

 <video src="demo.mp4" controls />